 The Solar Explorer

-ENJOY OUR DYNAMIC SUN TO ITS MAXIMUM AND EXPERIENCE THE DELIGHTS OF TIME-LAPSE SOLAR ASTRONOMY
+ENJOY OUR DYNAMIC STAR TO ITS MAXIMUM AND EXPERIENCE THE DELIGHTS OF TIME-LAPSE SOLAR ASTRONOMY

-Here are over 140 online TV programs/talks and videos about the Sun dating back to the 1950's and over 180 books and substantive papers about the Sun/Solar Astronomy dating back to the 17th Century!
+Here are over 140 online TV programs/talks and videos about the Sun dating back to the 1950's and over 610 books and substantive papers and discoveries about the Sun/Solar Astronomy and observational advances dating back to the 12th Century!
 Here is the latest Solar DATA from the science community.
 Would you be interested in sponsoring me and to help me to further develop my work?

 20 May 2013 here is a look at a huge coronal loop structure as it announces the presence of an active region on the eastern limb this followed an M1.7-class flare event sequence from